 Causes of Tennis Elbow

-The root cause of tennis elbow stems from the repeating incorrect movements of your arm.
+The root cause of tennis elbow includes or stems from the repeating incorrect movements of your arm.

 It often leads to small tears in the tendon attachment at the elbow.

 In tennis, this means repeating the motion and force of hitting a ball with a racquet.

 The incorrect technique or movement of your elbow can cause the power in the swing of the racquet to rotate through and around the wrist.

 This creates a movement on the wrist instead of your elbow or shoulder.